willbryant/kitchen_sync/USAGE.md

    --workers 4
 ```

+In this case there would be 4 workers for each end.
 In practice the appropriate number of workers depends mainly on your hardware.
-Typically laptops are best with 2-4 workers and workstations with 4-8, but production-scale servers can easily scale up to 16 or more workers if there are an appropriate number of CPUs available, the disks are fast SSDs, and there are lots of tables to work on.
+Typically laptops are best with 2-4 workers and workstations with 4-8, but production-scale servers can easily scale up to 16 or more workers if there are an appropriate number of CPUs available, the disks are fast SSDs, etc.

-When synchronizing over high-latency connections such as residential copper or long-distance international Internet or WAN links, there may be some benefit to running with more workers than CPUs to ensure that there is always work ready to do - Kitchen Sync pipelines heavily, but it's not perfect; running more workers means there is more work on other jobs to be done while waiting for the next response.

 What is it doing?
 -----------------